wulfebw/muzero/README.md

  - Here's a gif showing the state-value function of the learned model during training:
    - Dark red is the largest value and dark blue is the lowest value
    - The blue state in the upper right is a "pit" with -1 reward
-   - The goal state is the cell one step up and left from the bottom left corner
+   - The goal state is the cell one step up and left from the bottom right corner
    - Some state values near the pit and the exit don't converage because the agent doesn't visit them enough

   ![State Value](/media/value_function.gif)